yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 class ContactsApplication : Application() { // only one instance

-    // by lazy: only execute this code once, once it is accessed somewhere val contactRepository by lazy {
+    // by lazy: only execute this code once, once it is accessed somewhere
+    // Don’t create this value until I actually need it. val contactRepository by lazy {
         val contactsDao = ContactsDatabase.getDatabase(this).contactsDao()
         ContactRepository(contactsDao)